ARMOURED TRAINS

 April

-5th: First time the Germans fight against armoured train in Finland.
-Armoured train number 4 was waiting troops of the advancing Ostsee Division in Raasepori railway station.
+5th: First time that the Germans fight against armoured train in Finland.
+Armoured train number 4 was waiting troops of the advancing Ostsee Division in Raasepori / Raseborg railway station.
 While this armoured train was Fredriksberg-made, it was smaller than usual - it had 100 men, one artillery piece and 2 machineguns.
 The battle, which ensued, was rather short - the front troops of Germans brought artillery piece near the tracks and opened fire over open sights towards the train after which the train retreated.
 The Germans continued their advance, but they were to meet the armoured train number 4 soon again.

 Three kilometres before Karjaa the Germans faced the armoured train number 4 again and this time it had a friend - another armoured train.
 The two armoured trains started delaying German advance.